Different Habitat Types

 4. Deserts

-Located between 15° and 35° latitude in North America, South America, Africa, the Middle East, and Asia, deserts only receive about 10 inches of rainfall per year.
+Deserts are located between 15° and 35° latitude in North America, South America, Africa, the Middle East, and Asia.
+They receive about 10 inches of rainfall per year.

 Desert temperatures can fluctuate from over 100°F during the daytime to about 25°F at night.
 Under these conditions, you may be surprised to learn that many flora and fauna thrive here.